-If you have a new mirror for your bathroom the ideal height depends on a few factors.
-Bathrooms are trickier than most rooms to decorate because everything inside has to be functional as well as beautiful.
+If you have a new wall mirror for your bathroom the ideal height depends on a few factors.
+Bathroom design is trickier than most rooms because everything inside has to be functional as well as beautiful.

 When you are buying a new mirror for your bathroom you have to consider these things: 1.) counter height, 2.) the highest part of the faucet, and 3) mirror size and shape.
 If you have a high ceiling this doesn’t determine the height of your mirror.

-You want your mirror to look right in proportion to the sink area, just like this beautiful PB Rectangular mirror.
+You want your mirror to look right in proportion to the bathroom vanity, just like this beautiful PB Rectangular mirror.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.